Clearco Review: Fees, Terms & Best Clearco Alternatives (2026)

 The main Clearco competitors are Founderpath, Pipe, Capchase, Wayflyer, and Shopify Capital.
 Founderpath is the top Clearco alternative for SaaS companies because it offers fixed monthly payments instead of daily revenue sweeps and has no exclusivity clause.
 Pipe operates as a trading marketplace for recurring revenue.
 Capchase offers subscription advances.
 Wayflyer focuses on ecommerce businesses.
 Shopify Capital is available only to Shopify merchants.

-Founderpath is generally cheaper than Clearco for SaaS companies.
-Clearco charges a flat fee of roughly 20 to 23% with no early repayment discount, which can translate to an effective APR above 45% for fast growing companies.
-Founderpath offers effective APRs starting at 14% on its Revenue Purchase Agreement, and Term Loan rates starting at 14% APR with the option to save on interest by repaying early.
+For SaaS companies, Founderpath is structured differently than Clearco.
+Clearco charges an 8 to 14% flat fee on Cash Advance (per Finaloop and Commerce Caffeine) with no early repayment discount, which can translate to effective APRs of 35 to 40% for fast growing companies (per Trustpilot reviewers) when the daily sweep repays in 4 months.
+Founderpath publishes a 7% flat discount fee on its Revenue Purchase Agreement (scaling by year) and Term Loan rates starting at 14% APR with the option to save on interest by repaying early.

 Clearco was originally designed for ecommerce and direct to consumer businesses, not SaaS.
 The daily revenue sweep model does not align well with SaaS billing cycles, which are typically monthly or annual.
 SaaS companies generally prefer financing products with fixed monthly payments that match their subscription revenue, which is why many SaaS founders choose Clearco alternatives like Founderpath that are purpose built for recurring revenue businesses.